Li Jian (singer): I Am a Singer Season 3

 In January 2015, Li took part in the third season of the Hunan Television's singing competition I Am a Singer, where he finished as the runner-up.

 Singer 2017

 In March 2017, Li returned as a returning singer of the fifth season of I Am a Singer, which was renamed to Singer on that same season.
 He once again made it to the grand finals, this time finishing in fourth place.

+Personal life

+Li wrote a song in 2005 to commemorate his father, who died due to cancer when Li was 31 years old.